simenandre/pulumi-wordpress/README.md

   build: '.'
 }, { provider });

-// This components includes a MySQL (Cloud SQL) instance (and all dependencies)
+// This components includes a MySQL (Cloud SQL), Cloud Run with the defined
-// and a Cloud Run setup, and a Storage Bucket. new pw.CloudRunWordpress(
+// image and a Storage Bucket. new pw.CloudRunWordpress(
   'test',
   {